jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Seugathi.md

 RacialMods:
 Languages: Aklo, Undercommon; telepathy 100 ft.
 SQ: item use
+SpecialAbilities:
-SpecialAbilities: Aura of Madness (Su) Any sane being within 30 feet of a conscious seugathi must make a DC 20 Will save each round or become confused for 1 round.
+  Aura of Madness (Su): >
+    Any sane being within 30 feet of a conscious seugathi must make a DC 20 Will save each round or become confused for 1 round.
 A creature that fails 5 saves in a row becomes permanently insane, as per the insanity spell.
 A seugathi can suppress or activate this aura as a free action.
 This is a mind-affecting effect.
 The save DC is Charisma-based.
+  Confusion Command (Su): >
-Confusion Command (Su) As an immediate action, a seugathi can issue a telepathic command to a confused creature within 30 feet.
+    As an immediate action, a seugathi can issue a telepathic command to a confused creature within 30 feet.
 This allows the seugathi to pick a result from the confusion behavior table, rather than the confused creature rolling randomly for its actions that round.
+  Item Use (Ex): >
-Item Use (Ex) A seugathi can utilize spell trigger devices as if it were a spellcaster of the appropriate class.
+    A seugathi can utilize spell trigger devices as if it were a spellcaster of the appropriate class.
 As a free action by touch, it can identify all spell trigger properties an item has.
 Use Magic Device is a class skill for seugathis.
+  Poison (Ex): >
-Poison (Ex) Bite-injury; save Fort DC 17; frequency 1/round for 6 rounds; effect 1d2 Wis and deafness; cure 2 consecutive saves.
+    Bite-injury; save Fort DC 17; frequency 1/round for 6 rounds; effect 1d2 Wis and deafness; cure 2 consecutive saves.
 Deafness persists as long as the ability damage caused by the poison lasts.
 The save DC is Constitution-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: